About us

 Open Philanthropy’s influence, and their strong focus on future harms:

-With regard to the philanthropic work they do in connection to AI, it is clear that Open Philanthropy prioritizes work addressing speculative future harms, and places less focus on addressing existing harms from AI.
-Furthermore, there may be reason to believe that Open Philanthropy is using its significant financial resources to skew the global policy and research landscape in this direction too.
-That being said, fortunately, although our funder has this preference, it does not mean we are beholden to the same preference (please visit the “Conditions/Expectations Tied to Funding” point on this same page to understand this better).
-We, as AISIG, place equal importance on addressing both present and speculative harms from AI.
-One consequence of this is that at least half of our activities are of the kind that Open Philanthropy wants to support, and therefore we are fortunately able to receive funding from them.
+With regard to the philanthropic work they do in connection to AI, it is clear that Open Philanthropy prioritizes work addressing harms from the most advanced systems (in many cases systems which do not yet exist).
+Furthermore, some worry that Open Philanthropy is using its significant financial resources to skew the global policy and research landscape in this direction too.
+Open Philanthropy’s response to these claims can be found here (including this) - we find it appropriate and reassuring, but always encourage you to look into these topics further yourself.
+In any case, fortunately, although Open Philanthropy follows this prioritisation, it does not mean we are beholden to the same (please visit the “Conditions/Expectations Tied to Funding” point on this same page to understand this better).
+We, as AISIG, conduct ongoing investigation and discussion to determine our mitigation priorities in relation to harms from AI.
+For the time being, global catastrophic risks from AI are a key priority for us and therefore Open Philanthropy is inclined to support us financially.

 Insider relationships/networks relating to Open Philanthropy:

 There are many ties between people at Open Philanthropy and people involved with frontier AI labs that are important to be aware of.
-For us, the most fitting explanation of these ties is simply that people with similar values, interests, and careers end up being in contact and frequently enter personal relationships, however, we are well aware that it is possible that malevolent strategic actions (such as altering policies in the US so that one’s company gains more profits/power) could arise as a result of these kinds of relationships, and therefore it is important to keep track of them.
+For us, the most fitting explanation of these ties is simply that people with similar values, interests, and careers end up being in contact and frequently enter personal relationships, however, ultimately it is always possible that malevolent strategic actions (such as altering policies in the US so that one’s company gains more profits/power) could arise from these kinds of relationships, and therefore it is important to keep track of them.
+Some key ties to be aware of are listed as follows.

 Open Philanthropy previously gave a grant to OpenAI and received a seat on the board as a result.
 In short, the justification given for this was that “We believe that close involvement with such an organization is likely one of the most effective avenues available to us for advancing our goal of increasing the amount of work done on reducing potential risks from advanced AI, both within the organization and outside it”.